slide/slide.github.io/_posts/2008-10-28-c-is-fun-again.md

 This sets up the array and then creates a static OptionsProvider instance which will register the options with the OptionParser static class.
 Then I can just call OptionsParser::parseOptions(vector\_created\_from\_argv) and it will parse all the options into the boost::program\_options::variables_map.

-If I have a plug-in class that is loaded later, I just do something like this after it&#8217;s options have been registered:
+If I have a plug-in class that is loaded later, I just do something like this after it's options have been registered:

 {% highlight cpp %}
 OptionsParser::parseOptions(OptionsParser::getUnrecognizedOptions())
 {% endhighlight %}

-I could probably just have an overload of parseOptions with no parameter and have it automatically use the unrecognized options, but I haven&#8217;t decided on that yet.
+I could probably just have an overload of parseOptions with no parameter and have it automatically use the unrecognized options, but I haven't decided on that yet.

 Then in my classes I can do stuff like this to get option values: